guoshengwei98/MVSleepNet/README.md

+This is a test demo.
+We will upload more files in a while.
-# MVSleepNet
+# MVSleepNet & MVSleepNet-Tiny
 This is a method based on single channel EEG
-In the data set Sleep-EDF-153, The accuracy is 85.14%
+In the data set Sleep-EDF-153, Sleep-EDF-39
 # Package
 You need package: torch, numpy, pytorch-lightning, sklearn, matplotlib
 # RUN Predict